sgmurphy/wordpress-plugins/wp-clone-by-wp-academy/readme.txt

 Backup and migration FAQ are under construction

 == Changelog ==

+= 2.4.5 =
+* Tested with WordPress 6.6
+* Minor performance improvements
+* Improvements for PHP 8 utilization

 = 2.4.4 =
 * [NOTE] Upgraded "TryItOut" module to latest version